Words: English Traditional

 In many respects, this is a deeply misunderstood carol.

-Part of the problem is punctuation.
-Part of the problem is the use of archaic words, specifically "rest" and "merry."
-A final part of the problem is understanding who is speaking, who is singing, and who is the audience.
+Part of the problem is punctuation, and part of the problem is the use of archaic words, specifically "rest" and "merry."

 1. The Punctuation